Let’s start by asking the most basic questions – What is a data lake?

 Hive is a Big data warehouse framework that supports the analysis of large datasets stored in Hadoop’s HDFS and compatible file systems such as Amazon S3, Azure Blob, and Azure Data Lake Store File systems.
 Hive is full of unique tools that allow users to quickly and efficiently perform data queries and analysis.
 In order to make full use of all these tools, it’s important for users to use best practices for Hive implementation.
 If you’re wondering how to scale Apache Hive, here are ten ways to make the most of Hive performance.

 Qubole provides a managed and cloud-optimized implementation of Hive on AWS, Azure, and GCP.
 Hive in Qubole Data Service improves overall query performance in cloud storage I/O by eliminating the data copy steps required with open-source Hive.
 Hive in QDS comes with specialized performance optimizations for Amazon S3.
-This is accomplished by improving Hive’s split computation by optimizing Amazon S3 bulk listing APIs, and refined implementation on the open source S3 read logic.
+This is accomplished by improving Hive’s split computation by optimizing Amazon S3 bulk listing APIs, and refined implementation on the open-source S3 read logic.

-Qubole is useful at any scale because the technology operates on the notion of separating storage from compute, and furthermore having managed autoscaling for Apache Hadoop, Apache Spark, Presto, and TensorFlow.
+Qubole is useful at any scale because the technology operates on the notion of separating storage from computing, and furthermore having managed autoscaling for Apache Hadoop, Apache Spark, Presto, and TensorFlow.
 The software automates cloud infrastructure provisioning, which saves a ton of time from data teams getting bogged down in administrative tasks such as cluster configuration and workload monitoring.

 Many enterprises attempt to secure data through encryption and perimeter control — but without a comprehensive, granular data-access control strategy.
-Such an approach is crucial because multiple employees with different authority levels, responsibilities, and competency run different jobs on the platform.
+Such an approach is crucial because multiple employees with different authority levels, responsibilities, and competencies run different jobs on the platform.
 When hundreds or thousands of employees need access to data for many other uses, coarse-grained permissions that give users “all or nothing” access are no longer sufficient.
 Instead, you need a set of scalable, consistent, and fine-grained control capabilities that prevent unnecessary access to sensitive information at every stage of processing.
 This post outlines the general best practices for granular access controls and the security features that Qubole provides.

 Once all the data is gathered in one place, data security becomes critical.
 It is recommended that data lake security be deployed and managed within the enterprise’s overall security infrastructure and controls.
 Broadly, there are five primary security domains relevant to a data lake deployment: Platform, Encryption, Network Level Security, Access Control, and Governance.